Choosing a Location for Your Senior Portraits in the Dexter + Ann Arbor Area

 Yeah, that can happen.
 But trust me.
 If you’re not set on a particular location, there are things we can do to make sure you end up with senior portraits you love.
 If you like being downtown, we can plan a session in downtown Ann Arbor, Dexter, Chelsea, or wherever you like to hang out!
 If you are more of a nature person, you’re in luck.
 The greater Ann Arbor area has a ton of parks with grass, trees, paths, and even water.
 If one park doesn’t stick out to you, that’s fine!
 We can pick a park that is convenient and easy to get to — because if forests and trees are your thing, you’ll love the results regardless of the park you pick as the location for your senior portrait session.

-That's why I created this list of tips, formatted as a questionnaire.
+Well, first of all, I'm happy to help.
+That's why I created this next list of ideas, in question form.
 By answering these questions, I bet you’ll be able to see what types of locations are really meaningful for you!
 Or, if you can’t, maybe a family member, or even your photographer, will be able to help you connect the dots.
+And finally, your photographer (hopefully me!!) will be happy to help suggest some spots to pique your interest.

 10 Questions to Help You Choose a Meaningful Location for Your Senior Portraits